-Employable individuals who are actively searching for job opportunities but unable to find any - many such cases is increasing day by day.
+Employable individuals who are actively searching for job opportunities but unable to find any - many such cases are increasing day by day.
 The number of unemployed people divided by the number of people who are in the workforce and multiplied by 100, is considered to be the measurement of the unemployment rate.
 Unemployment rate = (Unemployed Workers / Total labour force) × 100.
 Unemployment now becomes an argumentative issue across the world.
 Both developed and developing countries are now facing complications regarding unemployment.
 India is not an exception, the situation is getting even worse here in India.

 Another factor causing unemployment can be a massive population explosion.
 The rapid increase of population has worsened the situation.
 It is the reason why the problem of unemployment has been getting more and more acute every year.
-The widening gap between birth and death rates, child marriages, high illiteracy, etc are the main causes behind such population explosion which results in joblessness in India.
+The widening gap between birth and death rates, child marriages, high illiteracy etc. - are the main causes behind such population explosion which results in joblessness in India.
 Besides these, backward agriculture, defective education system, exploitation of resources are also responsible for not getting job opportunities.

 Indians have witnessed a sudden increase in unemployment in this prevailing Covid situation where more than one crore people have already lost their jobs and faced an extreme financial crisis.
 The second wave of the Covid pandemic added fuel for these layoffs.
 A few months back "#modi_rojgar_do" was trending on Twitter, asking Prime Minister Narendra Modi to provide more jobs.
 Other hashtags referring to casteism and reservation for jobs, which causes massive unemployment, are also gaining popularity.
 India's joblessness affects GDP (Gross Domestic Product).
 According to Okun's law - a percentage increase in unemployment causes a 2% fall in GDP.